Islands in the Sun: Overtures to a Caribbean Theology

 My very first assignment as a global scholar was an invitation that came through a member of the Caribbean Network, who is the librarian for the Society of Christian Scholars.
 I will be doing an online presentation for the Society’s Library Reading Group meeting in June 2026.
 I’ve been asked to introduce the article I wrote for the book of Caribbean theology that I coedited with Garnett Roper some years ago (the article explores a creation theology for the Caribbean).

-My next assignment will be to give a paper at the first international conference sponsored by the Society of Christian Scholars, which will be held at the Pan-African Christian University in Nairobi, Kenya, in early August 2026.
-My paper is entitled “The Vocation of the Christian Scholar: A Caribbean Biblical Studies Perspective.”
+My next assignment will be to give a keynote talk on essentials of the biblical worldview at a Global Leadership Conference sponsored by the Society of Christian Scholars, which will be held in Nairobi, Kenya, in early August 2026.
+I may also be giving a short paper entitled “The Vocation of the Christian Scholar: A Caribbean Biblical Studies Perspective.”

 At the urging of Global Scholars Canada, I will be taking along a younger scholar, Chris Landon (who is currently working on his PhD at McMaster Divinity College), as a mentee.
-He may also be presenting a paper at the conference.
+He will also be presenting a paper at the conference.

 Although the conference is only a few days, it will be quite an undertaking, given the travel (and recovery) time and the cost of airfare and conference registration (which includes lodging and food).